Cookiesworld/cookiesworld.github.io/_posts/2024-09-22-upgrade-wordle-helper-to-vite.markdown

 npm create vite@latest . -- --template react
 ```

-I chose to ignore files and continue, thie replaced my exsting package.conf.
+I chose to ignore files and continue, this replaced my existing package.conf.
 I had to rejig some of the structure, index.html moves from the public folder to the root.

-VITE doesnt directly expose process.env and only imports environment variables which are prefixed with VITE.
+VITE doesn't directly expose process.env and only imports environment variables which are prefixed with VITE.
 A quick find and replace later.

 I am really impressed how fast VITE starts up.